C0NN3CT10N-L0ST/VUC/README.md

 ## Problem Description
 ---
-The goal of this exercise is the implementation of a program that is able to codify and encode and decode text by using VUC (Very Useful Cipher).
+The goal of this exercise is the implementation of a program that is able to encode and decode text by using VUC (Very Useful Cipher).

 ## VUC - Very Useful Cipher